 Qt World Summit, organized by The Qt Company, is the premier Qt event of the year and follows on from Qt Developer Days that KDAB organized in the years 2012–2014.

 KDAB has been and continues to be the main sponsor and contributor to this event in Europe, the USA and Asia.
 Our experts give many of the in-depth technical presentations and in Berlin we run the popular pre-conference training day.

 These are the one-day training courses we will offer on November 4th at the Berlin Congress Centre.
-Check out the descriptions below and sign up now to get the Early Bird Discount.
+Check out the descriptions below and sign up now.

 Introductory Courses at Qt World Summit 2019